naumch1k/naumch1k/README.md

 ### Current Projects

 I am excited to return to the Palyanitsa initiative - a group of teenagers from Ukraine 🇺🇦 passionate about game development and web technologies - to continue building a [website](https://pgds.xyz/) for them and become a mentor for very talented upcoming web developers.

+Also, I'm starting a new [portfolio project](https://github.com/naumch1k/stellar-burgers).
+I aim to create a cooool  burger ordering app while enhancing my TypeScript and Redux skills.

 ### Other Projects